nuclearsheep540/deepsea/README.md

 * The red crosshair indcates your current targetting position

 On every attack, multiple checked are being performed:
-* If the game has started yet
+* If the gamestate is in play

  *The game can be paused, and navigated away mid-game by clicking the home button at any point*